DATA-Systems/E-MailRelay-Token-Updater/README.md

 ### 1. Setup

-You need to install the Microsoft Entra PowerShell module(s):
+You need to install the Microsoft Entra and Exchange Online Management PowerShell module(s):

-`PS C:\> Install-Module -Name Microsoft.Entra -AllowClobber`
+`PS C:\> Install-Module -Name Microsoft.Entra -AllowClobber` `PS C:\> Install-Module -Name ExchangeOnlineManagement -AllowClobber`

 > [!NOTE]
 > * Administrative rights may be needed, depending on your configuration